Golf Course Review of Seacroft Golf Club

 I feel that by playing Seacroft I have been let in to a little secret.
 But it's a secret I'm not willing to keep.
 I'm confident that this is a ticking time bomb of a course and once the cat is out of the bag it will lead to it becoming a much more well-known and sought after destination.
 This won't occur overnight, and will require the main-stream national golf media to laud due praise on it, but I'm certain it will happen and I for one will be recommending people pay a visit.

-This is certainly the case at the opening two holes, the second possessing a wonderful long, narrow and sloping green.
+This is certainly the case at the opening two holes, the second possessing a wonderful long, narrow and sloping green not disimilar to the same numbered hole at Burnham & Berrow.
 The third is blind to a tumbling fairway where your tee-shot must skirt a large bunker positioned in the absolute perfect place.

 The short fourth is played to a green sitting proudly on top of a large mound where it appears that only the straightest shot will find the putting surface.
-Meanwhile the next is a dream of a hole along the edge of the course with a huge mound acting as a backdrop to the hole.
-Turning 180 degrees and the sixth is an excellent medium length par four with an array of bunkers providing the main defence.
+Meanwhile the next is a strong hole along the edge of the course with a huge mound acting as a backdrop to the hole.
+Turning 180 degrees and the sixth is an excellent short-medium length par four with an array of bunkers providing the main defence.
 It also allows you opportunity to survey the land which has been at your back for the opening five holes and sneak a glance at the closing stretch.
 The seventh switches direction again and resumes the outward journey.
 It is a gentle dogleg to the right with an approach shot to a green partially hidden away in a bowl.
+This time the left side is favourable as it is at the ninth.

 The ninth is a short-ish par five with a tumultuous fairway and green hidden away behind a large sand dune.
-In an unusually sequence of six holes it is the first of three par fives with the other three holes all par threes.
-The tenth is a good short hole with a false fronted green and an angled row of bunkers waiting eagerly for anything short.
-I wasn't as keen on the 12th, a longer and even more exposed par three.
+In an unusual sequence of six holes it is the first of three par fives with the other three holes all par threes.
+The tenth is a brilliant short hole with a false fronted green and an angled row of bunkers waiting eagerly for anything short.
+I wasn't as keen on the 12th, a longer and even more exposed par three but it's hard to find fault at Seacroft.
 The two other par fives couldn't be more different to each other.
 The 11th is a very long hole played with a narrow ridge to the left and flatter land to the right.
-Getting there may be a bit of a slog but once you are it boasts a wonderful green complex.
+Getting there may be a bit of a slog but once you are it boasts a wonderful green complex which you don't want to miss on the high left.
 Meanwhile, the perplexing 13th offers plenty of options with its split fairway, devilish bunkers and raised green.

 When the fairways are running fast and the wind abates I imagine Seacroft will play quite short for its 6,500 yards.
 However, new tees recently added for the staging of the 2013 English Boys Under 16's Open Amateur Championship for The MacGregor Trophy will add considerable distance to the course and real bite to some of the holes.